statistics-exercises/discrete-random-variables-4/README.md

 # Plotting Bernoulli trials

-We are now going to combine what you did  the previous exercise with what you did in the previous.
-You are going to generate 100 Bernoulli random variables and you are going to draw a scatter plot graph showing the values of all these random variables.
+This exercise should be a simple revision of what we did last week.
+I want you to generate 100 Bernoulli random variables and draw  a graph showing the values of all these random variables.

 To complete this exercise you will need to: